autodesk-platform-services/aps-acc.admin.api-postman.collection/ACCProjectSetupTutorial/README.md

     - template_project_name
     - new_project_name

-- Step 1: Please get the Authorization for the parent folder `3 Legged Token Tutorial`, right click **Edit**, go to **Authorization** tab, make sure to use **OAuth 2.0** to get a 3 legged token, use it in the **Request Headers**.
+- Prep Step 1: Please get the Authorization for the parent folder `3 Legged Token Tutorial`, right click **Edit**, go to **Authorization** tab, make sure to use **OAuth 2.0** to get a 3 legged token, use it in the **Request Headers**.
 ![3leggedToken](Img/3leggedToken.png)
     - Callback URL: https://www.getpostman.com/oauth2/callback
     - Auth URL: https://developer.api.autodesk.com/authentication/v2/authorize
     - Access Token URL: https://developer.api.autodesk.com/authentication/v2/token

-- Step 2: Get specified ACC Account Id.
+- Prep Step 2: Get specified ACC Account Id.
-- Step 3: Get Admin information of the current user, including Id and email.
+- Prep Step 3: Get Admin information of the current user, including Id and email.
-- Step 4: Get Project Template Id.
+- Prep Step 4: Get Project Template Id.
-- Step 5: Create a new ACC project from the template.
+- Step 1: Create a new ACC project from the template.
-- Step 6: Add a project admin from email, this will also trigger the coping process of template project members.
+- Step 2: Add a project admin from email, this will also trigger the coping process of template project members.
-- Step 7: Assign multiple project users.
+- Step 3: Assign multiple project users.
-- Step 8: Check if all the users are added successfully
+- Step 4: Check if all the users are added successfully
-- Step 9: Update the product access level for the project user.
+- Step 5: Update the product access level for the project user.
-- Step 10: Check if the project user is updated as expected.
+- Step 6: Check if the project user is updated as expected.
-- Step 11: Remove the user from the project.
+- Step 7: Remove the user from the project.

 ## License